samiG99/Prediction-of-S-P500-in-R/README.md

 # Prediction-of-S-P500-in-R

-# README for Stock Market Analysis in R

 ## Introduction

 This project focuses on analyzing the stock market data using various statistical and machine learning techniques in R. The dataset used is `Smarket`, which contains daily percentage returns for the S&P 500 index over a period of several years.
 The analysis includes data visualization, statistical summaries, logistic regression, and regularization methods like Ridge and Lasso.